RISHI27-dot/GSoC_2022/gstreamer/libcamera_gstreamer_example/README.md

 # Introduction
 After going through the gstreamer tutorials, I have made a test application that uses the libcamera gstreamer element to capture video from the camera and displays the stream on the OpenGL renderer.
-Between the source (libcamerasrc) and the sink (glimagesink).
-I have also added a filter (videoflip) between the source and the sink to flip the video stream clockwise by 90 degrees.
+Between the source (libcamerasrc) and the sink (glimagesink) I have added a filter (videoflip) to flip the video stream clockwise by 90 degrees.

 # Usage
 Set the environment so that libcamerasrc gstreamer element can be found.